elandmartinez/click_and_drag/README.md

 # click_and_drag
-click and drag to see the animation
+click and drag the mouse to see the animation